kubevirt/kubevirt.github.io/_posts/2020-02-01-KubeVirt_Intro-Virtual_Machine_Management_on_Kubernetes.md

 and bare-metal provisioning technologies.

 He got his start in Open Source while building out and managing web-based solutions for the Earth Systems Science Computational
 Centre (ESSCC) at the University of Queensland.
-After graduating with degrees in Information Technology and Commerce.
-Stephen took a multi-year detour into the wonderful world of the z-Series mainframe while writing new COBOL applications for the Australian Tax Office (ATO).
+After graduating with degrees in Information Technology and Commerce, Stephen took a multi-year detour into the wonderful world of the z-Series mainframe while writing new COBOL applications for the Australian Tax Office (ATO).

 Stephen then landed at Red Hat where he has grown his knowledge of the infrastructure space working across multiple roles and solutions